These are modern museum photos, the video demonstrates this technology. Click on the diagram above for the Wiki page.

 514,169 - Reciprocating Engine

 Tesla has the same type 2-phase motor/generator being powered in this application as a motor.
 This 2-phase motor is driving a high-voltage DC generator, just visible on the mount behind.
 The high-voltage DC is used to charge the main transmitter capacitors.
-In order for the transmitter to produce a pure sine wave output from the discharge of high-voltage capacitors, the capacitors must be charged to the exact same voltage each and every time they are cycled.
+In order for the transmitter to produce an accurate harmonic sine wave output from the discharge of high-voltage capacitors, the capacitors must be charged to the exact same voltage each and every time they are cycled.
 This pretty much rules out using alternating current as the main transmitter power supply.
 Direct current charging combined with precision switching of the capacitors is required to deliver a string of perfectly timed pulses, each pulse having exactly the same amplitude and duration.
-This is an on-site prototyping circuit used to energize the Wardenclyffe tower coils during low-power testing and development.
+This is an on-site prototyping circuit used to energize the Wardenclyffe tower coils during low-power testing and development, but many of the components here were designed for full power operation.

 Wardenclyffe had industrial, grouted, frequency stable, polyphase generators (shown above and below).